Neuroquila-n8fall/odroid-carpc-nano33/README.md

 **Solved: Same issue and solution as above**

 - Sometimes the "restart" feature of the queuing mechanism doesn't work.
 Odroid will then start after the ignition is on.

+- Apparently setting the PWM clock to 25kHz in order to control PWM fans also affects the display brightness pin somehow.
+This is something I didn't see coming.
+Maybe another pin configuration is needed...

 ## Questions I got asked...
 Why all the hassle if I could just simply upgrade the car to the official iDrive?